Children’s Council SF Data Breach Affects 12k People

 Affected by the data breach?
 You may be entitled to compensation.
 Submit a claim today.

 On Feb.
-23, 2026, Children’s Council of San Francisco, a nonprofit in early childhood education and family support, discovered a data breach that affected 12,655 individuals across the United States, including one person in Maine.
-The breach exposed sensitive personally identifiable information, specifically names and Social Security numbers.
+23, 2026, Children’s Council of San Francisco, a nonprofit in early childhood education and family support, discovered a data breach that affected 12,655 individuals across the United States, including ten people in Massachusetts, one person in Maine, and one person in New Hampshire.

 The incident began on Aug.
 3, 2025, when Children’s Council of San Francisco experienced a network disruption.
 Cybersecurity experts were engaged to investigate, and it was determined that an unknown actor had accessed and acquired certain data without authorization.

-Written notifications were sent to those impacted on March 2, 2026.
-The breach was also disclosed to the Maine Attorney General.
+Written notifications were sent to those impacted on Mar.
+2, 2026.
+Starting on Mar.
+3, 2026, the breach was also disclosed to the attorneys general offices of California, Maine, Massachusetts, New Hampshire, and Vermont.

 Children’s Council of San Francisco's response